About property settlement

 - pays you the balance of the purchase price

-- receives the property title and become the registered owner
+- receives the property title and becomes the registered owner

 - takes possession of the property, unless otherwise arranged.

-This is an official process usually conducted between you and legal and financial representatives of the buyer.
+This is an official process usually conducted between your legal and financial representatives and the buyer's representatives.

-At settlement, all outgoings such as rates and other charges are adjusted between the seller and the buyer.
+At settlement, all outgoings such as rates and other charges are adjusted between you and the buyer.

 You are responsible for rates up to and including the day of settlement.
-The buyer is responsible from the day after settlement.
+The buyer is responsible for rates from the day after settlement.

 Even though your insurance may cover the property up to the date of settlement, the buyer's lender will recommend they take out building and contents insurance effective from the date you sign the contract.
 This is to safeguard the lender's interest in the property, as well as the buyer's.